 Students who have earned graduate credit at another regionally accredited institution may submit a request for evaluation of transfer credit.
 Requests must be submitted prior to the successful completion of 12 hours of graduate coursework at Columbia College.
 To be considered, the credit must be completed with grades of B or higher within the last seven years.
 No more than nine semester hours of graduate degree requirements may be fulfilled by transfer coursework.
-Students who wish to request transfer credit must contact their Location for instruction and additional details.
-Detailed information about transfer of credit can be found here: Evaluation of Credit and Testing.
+Students who wish to request transfer credit should contact the Registrar's Office for instruction and additional details.
+Detailed information about the transfer of credit can be found here: Evaluation of Credit and Testing.